-Salina Fisher (b.1993) is a Wellington-based composer and violinist of New Zealand and Japanese heritage.
-Her music has been performed throughout New Zealand and in the USA, UK, Germany, Australia, Malta, and China, with performances and commissions from ensembles including the New Zealand Symphony Orchestra, New Zealand String Quartet, Auckland Philharmonia Orchestra, NZSO National Youth Orchestra, Stroma New Music Ensemble, Mimosa Ensemble, and Lazarus String Quartet.
+Salina Fisher (b.1993) is a New Zealand composer and violinist currently based in New York.
+Her work explores the musical traditions of Japan and New Zealand, with experiments in timbre and colour.
+Her music has been performed throughout New Zealand and internationally, with performances and/or commissions from ensembles including the New Zealand Symphony Orchestra, Albany Symphony Orchestra (USA), New Zealand String Quartet, Stroma, Auckland Philharmonia Orchestra, NZSO National Youth Orchestra, St Louis Symphony Youth Orchestra (USA), Vimadean Duo (Russia), Emily Carr String Quartet (Canada), Mimosa Ensemble, and Lazarus String Quartet.

 Salina was the Overall Winner of the NZSO Todd Young Composer Award in both 2013 and 2014, and also received the Orchestra’s Choice Award for her work Blushing Skies (2014).
-In 2014-2015 she was Auckland Philharmonia Orchestra's 'Rising Star' Young Composer-in-Residence, and was the winner of the 2014 New Zealand School of Music Composers Competition for her work Komorebi for violin and vibraphone.
+In 2014-2015 she was Auckland Philharmonia Orchestra’s ‘Rising Star’ Young Composer-in-Residence, and was the winner of the 2014 New Zealand School of Music Composers Competition for her work Komorebi for violin and vibraphone (published by Promethean Editions in 2017).
 In 2015, violist Bryony Gibson-Cornish’s performance of her work Reflect for solo viola was awarded the ‘Best Performance of a New Zealand Work’ award at the Gisborne International Music Competition.
 In 2008 she attended the Beijing International Congress on Women in Music, where she was the youngest featured composer.

 for orchestra, 5m